espressif/esp-zigbee-sdk/examples/esp_zigbee_cli/README.md

 ```

 ### attr_write
-Write the attribute value to the remote node.
+Write the attribute value to the remote Zigbee node.
 *zcl -a write <h:dst_addr> <d:ep> <h:cluster> <h:profile> <h:attr_id>
 &emsp;&emsp;&emsp;&emsp;&emsp;<h:attr_type> <h:attr_value> [switch]*
+- <h:dst_addr>: The 16-bit destination short address of remote node.
+- <d:ep>: The 8-bit endpoint ID of remote node.
+- <h:cluster>: The 16-bit cluster ID resides on the endpoint.
+- <h:profile>: The 16-bit profile ID provided for locating the Zigbee cluster.
+- <h:attr_id>: The 16-bit attribute ID's value will be writen.
+- <h:attr_type>: The type of attribute is refered to ZCL spec Table 2-10.
+- <h:attr_value>: The max 32-byte value will be set to the relating value of remote node's attribute ID.
+- [switch]: The field indicates the command sent from client/server to server/client, by default, sending command to server.

+**Note**
+- Read the value of the attribute 'attr_id' in the cluster 'cluster'.
+The cluster belongs to the profile 'profile', which resides on the endpoint 'ep' of the remote node 'dst_addr'.
+If the attribute is on the client role side of the cluster, use the 'switch' change.

+Write the `ZB_ZCL_ATTR_TYPE_U8(0x21)` type `value(0)` to the attribute `Identify(0)` of `Identify cluster(0x0003)` in the `Home Automation Profile(0x0104)` of Zigbee node with `short address(0x6498)`.
 ```bash
 > zcl -a write 6498 64 0x0003 0x0104 0 0x21 0
 I (961517) : Done
 ```

 ### subscribe_on
-Subscribe to the attribute changes on the remote node.
+Subscribe to the attribute changes on the remote Zigbee node.
 *zcl -s on <h:addr> <d:ep> <h:cluster> <h:profile>
-&emsp;&emsp;&emsp;&emsp;<h:attr ID> <d:attr type>
+&emsp;&emsp;&emsp;&emsp;<h:attr_id> <d:attr_type>
 &emsp;&emsp;&emsp;&emsp;[<d:min interval (s)>] [<d:max interval (s)>]*

-Note:
+- <h:addr>: The 16-bit destination short address of remote node.
+- <d:ep>: The 8-bit endpoint ID of remote node, which is of interest to.
+- <h:cluster>: The 16-bit cluster ID resides on the endpoint.
+- <h:profile>: The 16-bit profile ID provided for locating the Zigbee cluster.
+- <h:attr_id>: The 16-bit attribute ID is of interest to you, which will be subscribed.
+- <d:attr_type>: The type of attribute is refered to ZCL spec Table 2-10.
+- [<d:min interval (s)>] [<d:max interval (s)>]: The interval of report for the attribute changes.

+**Note**
-Enable reporting on the node identified by the address addr, with the endpoint ep that uses the profile profile of the attribute attr ID with the type attr type in the cluster.
+- Enable reporting on the node identified by the address addr, with the endpoint ep that uses the profile profile of the attribute attr ID with the type attr type in the cluster.
-The reports must be generated in intervals not shorter than min interval (1 second by default) and not longer than max interval (60 seconds by default).
+- The reports must be generated in intervals not shorter than min interval (1 second by default) and not longer than max interval (60 seconds by default).

+Subscribe the `ZB_ZCL_ATTR_TYPE_BOOL(0x10)` type attribute `OnOff(0x0000)` of `On/Off(0x0006) cluster` in the `Home Automation Profile(0x0104)` of Zigbee node with `short address(0x6498)`.
 ```bash
 > zcl -s on 6498 64 0x0006 0x0104 0 0x10
 I (961517) : Done